adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 enable "AddDrivers" option

-place the drivers you want to add inside the proper subfolder:
+place the drivers (loose inf files) you want to add inside the proper subfolder:

 ALL   / drivers will be added to all wim files
 OS    / drivers will be added to install.wim only